tessalt/coffeescriptbook/book.md

     opacity: 0
 ```

 Now we can switch between the two states in a few different ways.
 The easiest way to go back and forth between the two states is just by using `states.next()`.
-We can take out the `if else` statement now, as well as the `isOpen` variable.
+We can take out the `if else` statement now, as well as the `is_open` variable.

 ```
 file.menu_content.states.add